CaptainHackerGuy/JSONparser-VIA-Exteral-Apps/README.md

-# Roblox Authentication
+# Roblox Authentication / Use any Service

 ## Overview

-Welcome to the **Roblox Authentication** project, a simple yet effective solution for verifying Roblox users without the need for expensive databases or secure storage systems.
+Welcome to the **JSONparser** project, a simple yet effective solution for verifying Roblox users without the need for expensive databases or secure storage systems.
 This tool is designed for hobbyists and developers who need a straightforward way to authenticate users based on their Roblox account information.

 ## Features